■ site map

 Anyway, why are we talking about environmental disease in the "symptoms" section?
 Because

-most of modern diseases and afflictions are, to a smaller or greater degree caused by body's interactions with the environment.
+most of the modern diseases and afflictions are, to a smaller or greater degree caused or worsened by body's interactions with its environment.

-Quite often, they are the primary trigger of a disease, stemming from inherited or acquired inability of the body to cope with them.
+Quite often, they are the primary trigger of a disease, stemming from inherited or acquired inability of the body to cope with environmental challenges.

 Read on, and find out why is that so.

 The human body has always been challenged by environmental threats that could negatively interfere with body's functions.
 Our foods, even healthy ones, often come with naturally occuring toxins or biologically active, potentially harmful substances.
-Also, the very process of metabolism produces harmful agents that the body has to neutralize.
-As a result, our body has early on developed a complex protective ability in the form of the detox system.
+Also, the very process of metabolism produces harmful agents which our body has to neutralize.
+As a result, our body had to developed a complex protective ability in the form of the detox system.
 If fully functional, this protection barrier is amazingly efficient.

 many thousands of man-made chemical agents

 There is no warning until after the offending agent enters the system.
-From then, the reaction can be quick, or hours, even days delayed.
-A single exposure can produce anything from acute short-term reaction to one that lasts weeks and months.
+From then, the reaction can be immediate, quick, or hours, even days delayed.
+Single exposure can produce anything from acute short-term reaction to such that lasts weeks and months.
 Low-level toxic environmental exposures typically cause little or no reaction for months and years, but once they saturate the system over its limit, it breaks down.

 Often times, harmful environmental effects are

-This is result of a typical body reaction when adversely affected repeatedly, or in a prolonged period of time, which is adaptation by neutralizing the primary impact.
+This is the result of body's likely reaction to being adversely affected repeatedly, or in a prolonged period of time, which is adaptation by turning off the warning signal about offending environmental presence.
 But that doesn't necessarily protect you.

-Similarly, most people quickly overcome the initial repulsion toward inhaling tobacco smoke, by body's more efficient degradation of smoke components that are causing it.
-But the secondary and tertiary metabolites of the detoxication process, which can be much more toxic, while not producing immediate, or traceable symptoms, saturate the system, harming it in the longer term.
+Similarly, most people quickly overcome the strong initial repulsion toward inhaling tobacco smoke, by body's more efficient degradation of the smoke components that are causing it, as well as by adopting to the persistent adverse condition.
+But the secondary and tertiary metabolites of the detoxication process, which can be as much, or more toxic, while not producing immediate, or traceable symptoms, saturate the system, harming it in the longer term.

 If the offending agent has biochemical capability of enhancing your mood, or any part of your sense of wellbeing - which, by the way, both alcohol and tobacco smoke have in susceptible individuals - you get